Sunday, 24 May 2020

 So, Closure is a function object that is used to access variables from enclosing scope, even though they are not present in the memory(out of scope).
 Eg. 'text_to_print' in this case.

 They are used to invoke functions not in scope.
-Eg. printer() in above case.
-Scope for printer() function is inside print_func() function yet we can invoke it from outside.
+Eg. printer() in the above case.
+The scope for printer() function is inside print_func() function yet we can invoke it from outside.

 When and Why to use Closures?

-As you can see closure help with data hiding.
+As you can see closure helps with data hiding.
 You don't need to define global variables.
 That's exactly the primary use case of closures.

 They are used in callbacks and decorators.
 We will have a detailed post on decorators (stay tuned!).